dcaglar/ecommerce-platform-kotlin/docs/how-to-start.md

 ```

 4) Send test payment request

+You can test payment creation in two ways:

+### Option A: Using curl (Command Line)

-- Use the saved token to call the API.
+Use the saved token to call the API.
 Prefer the dynamic example to avoid hardcoded IPs.

 - Dynamic (reads host and base URL from infra/endpoints.json):
 ```bash